Halo Infinite Xbox Series X console is a space-themed monolith – how to get it

 Surprise!!
 Announcing the first ever Limited Edition #XboxSeriesX Pre-orders will go live today, supply will BE LIMITED!#HaloInfinite #Xbox #XboxGC #OpeningNightLive #gamescom2021 pic.twitter.com/Fss0dTkDQpAugust 25, 2021

 The limited-edition Xbox Series X’s controller gets its own skin, too, with the same light gray and black-rimmed with gold look.
-It’s unclear if fans will be able to buy this separately, so your best shot might be ordering the console outright.
+Munsee confirmed in a follow-up tweet that fans won't be able to buy this separately, so your way way to get a new one is ordering the limited edition console outright.

 - Stay on top of tech news with the TechRadar newsletter